 Social responsibility made simple

-Around the world, humans are forced to clear forest because of the need for cooking fuel and agricultural land.
-Skymining provides a cheap alternative to wood-based fuels, and restores marginal land for food production; thereby doubly slowing deforestation.
+Around the world, people are forced to clear forest in pursuit of cooking fuel and agricultural land.
+Skymining provides a cheap alternative to wood-based fuels, and restores marginal land for food production — thereby tackling both drivers of deforestation.

 What is desertification?